FlintNUU Flint Docs

 (System)Configuration/metadata(System) Flint Init.md

-These prefixes aren't just conventions - they enable plugins to find and operate on specific note types.
-A Projects plugin knows to look for (Task) files; an Increments plugin tracks (Increment) files.
+These prefixes aren't just conventions - they enable shards to find and operate on specific note types.
+A Projects shard knows to look for (Task) files; an Increments shard tracks (Increment) files.

 The Graph